amarine-py/crag-apps/planning/Proposal.md

     - Edit or delete a forum comment [MODERATOR, ADMIN, USER associated with comment]

-## 5. User Stories/Scenarios
+## 5. User Scenarios

 ### Create a Climber

-Add a climber to the Partner Finder community
+Add a climber to the Partner Finder community.

 Suggested data:
     - Name